hydrokat/array.prototype.move/readme.md

     myArray.move(moveFromPosition, moveToPosition)

 where:
 * `myArray` is your array.
 It can be an array of objects, as well as an array of primitives (strings, numbers etc).
 * `moveFromPosition` is the index of the array element that you want to move, where zero is the first element.
-	* `moveToPosition` is the index of the arra where you want the element that you're moving to end up.
+* `moveToPosition` is the index of the array where you want the element that you're moving to end up.

 Example 1: